 Intensive Track - This program consists of 8 full days (Monday through Monday), with a class capacity of 34 students.
 Students are sent pre-assigned work approximately 30 days in advance.
 This class offering appeals to students who can commit to 8 straight days of class.
 In order to earn the certificate on the last day, students must have attended 100% of the classes, missing no time.
-Often the Intensive track fills within a few days to a week of registration opening.
-Prospective students should pay close attention to the registration date.
 The class contains students from local areas, other states and other countries.

 Executive Certificate - The Executive Certificate in Nonprofit Leadership offers high-impact training for seasoned nonprofit professionals whose leadership transforms organizations, communities, and lives.
 Prospective students must apply and be accepted before registering for the Program.
 See the application.
 The Executive Certificate is open to those who hold the Certificate in Nonprofit.
 Management and have at least 3 years of senior management experience.
 It is also open to persons not holding the Certificate in Nonprofit Management but who have at least five years of senior management experience.